MArchMaster of Architecture

 Careers

-The Master’s in Architecture program has an impressive track record of alumni who launch award-winning design practices, work with international architecture offices, and lead the design of iconic civic buildings.
-With both pragmatic skills and the ability to broadly speculate, they find opportunities to practice architecture at many scales, in locations throughout the world.
-Many stay in the Bay Area, working for technology companies like Google and Airbnb, while others take their knowledge back home as leaders in the profession.
+The Master of Architecture program has an impressive track record of alumni who launch award-winning design practices, work with international architecture offices, and lead the design of iconic public buildings.
+Trained in both pragmatic skills and the ability to broadly speculate, they find opportunities to practice architecture at many scales, throughout the world.
+While many stay in the Bay Area, working for renowned architecture firms such as Snøhetta and Gensler or technology companies like Google and Airbnb, others take their knowledge back home as leaders in the profession.

 Potential career paths